Inkrato/inkrato/README.md

 * String  state         A valid State ID (an Object ID), optional
 * String  priority      A valid Priority ID (an Object ID), optional

-On success you should get a 200 response and a JSON represenation of the new post.
+On success you should get a 200 response and a JSON representation of the new post.

 #### GET /api/view/:id

-Pass the postId (a number) in place of ':id' and it will return a JSON respresentation of the requested post..
+Pass the postId (a number) in place of ':id' and it will return a JSON representation of the requested post..

 #### POST /api/edit/:id